TheRatest/openfortress-plugins/README.md

 of_weapontag_enabled (def.
 0) "Enable the gamemode that forces people to use the weapon you kill them with" of_weapontag_frags (def.
 1) "Amount of frags required to untag someone after they've been tagged" of_weapontag_can_tag_while_tagged (def.
-0) "Amount of frags required to untag someone after they've been tagged" of_weapontag_debug (def.
+0) "Amount of frags required to untag someone after they've been tagged" of_weapontag_stripweapons (def.
+0) "Remove other weapons on spawn if tagged" of_weapontag_debug (def.
 0) "An extra option to clutter up the server console (print useless stuff)"
 ```
 Associated server tag: "weapontag"